pedroinfo/SimpleFramework/README.md

 A set of code with common and useful tasks...

-If you need a class to manipulate your appconfig, image manipulation, xml manipulation, file system, PDF generation, Grid on a webpage or anything basic, repeated that every business line project has we have it.
+If you need a class to manipulate your appconfig, imaging, xml, file system, PDF generation, fileupload, grid on a webpage, http, ftp, smtp, websocket, webcrawler, authentication, authorization, roles, security, or anything basic, repeated that every business line project has we have it.

 The goal here is to have a code repository that makes things simple.
+No DDD or or patterns for building rockets to go to Mars.

 Did you need something that doesn't exactly remember how it works?
 Copy and paste the class.
 Be happy.